 In any case, the Company is committed to minimising the environmental impact of its operations through the systematic implementation of environmental control and through continuous improvement in environmental performance wherever possible and the Board takes into account the impact of its operations on the communities in which it operates.
-All TSUK's manufacturing operations are independently certified as meeting the international environmental management system standard, ISO 14001:2015.
+All TSUK's manufacturing operations are independently certified as meeting the international environmental management system standard, ISO

+14001:2015.
 Furthermore, almost all products manufactured in the UK are independently certified as meeting the requirements of the sustainable sourcing standard, BES6001.

-TSUK continues to be a participant in the South Wales Industrial Decarbonisation Cluster, a network of industries in South Wales working together to develop shared decarbonisation infrastructure and drive net zero carbon in heavy industry in South Wales.
+TSUK continues to support the South Wales Industrial Decarbonisation Cluster, a network of industries in South Wales working together to develop shared decarbonisation infrastructure and drive net zero carbon in heavy industry in South Wales.
 More information with regards to TSUK's progress and commitment in relation to sustainability can be found in TSUK's sustainability report.
 As a major employer in the areas of its operations, TSUK acts as a cornerstone for local businesses.
-TSUK also supports a number of community initiatives along with its contracting partners, more information is available in the Corporate Governance report on page 35 of the 2023/24 Annual Report.
+TSUK also supports a number of community initiatives along with its contracting partners, more information is available in the corporate Governance report on page 33 of the 2024/25 Annual Report.

-The desirability of the company maintaining a reputation for high standards of business conduct
+The desirability of the Company maintaining a reputation for high standards of business conduct

 The Board is committed to maintain the reputation of TSUK and high standards of business conduct in all its business dealings.
-The five Tata values are set out in the Corporate Governance statement on pages 32 to 36 of the 2023/24 Annual Report.
+The five Tata values are set out in the Corporate Governance statement on pages 31 to 34 of the 2024/25 Annual Report.
 In addition, the Tata Code of Conduct, which is a series of principles supporting the Tata values and ethical conduct, is expected to apply to all Tata branded companies.
 TSUK expects honesty, integrity, and transparency in all aspects of its business dealings from employees, contractors and other partners.
 Control measures and frameworks to uphold ethical principles and high standards of corporate and personal conduct are reviewed and approved by the TSUK Board and management has in particular taken steps to communicate and reinforce the importance of the Code of Conduct during the year.
 The Company has a number of compliance policies including competition, anti-bribery and corruption, gifts and hospitality, responsible procurement, anti-slavery, insurance-hedging and human trafficking, cybersecurity and data privacy.
-Board directors, senior management and relevant employees are required to undertake compliance training and assessments.
+Senior management and relevant employees are required to undertake compliance training and assessments.

-The need to act fairly between members of the company
+The need to act fairly as between members of the Company